 It's surprisingly easy!
 I like to mix cocoa powder, coconut oil, honey, and chopped almonds to create delicious chocolate I can feel good about eating.

-Coconut oil is delicious, but since it's almost liquid at room temperature, any chocolate made with it will be quite melty.
-So you should keep it in the fridge.
+Coconut oil is delicious, but since it's almost liquid at room temperature, any chocolate made with it will be quite melty, so you should keep it in the fridge.
 Another option is to use food-grade cacao butter instead of coconut oil.

 Serving Suggestions

 I like to enjoy a couple of these chocolates with coffee or mint tea (iced coffee or iced tea in the summer) or a tall glass of cold almond milk.
 They make the perfect dessert, but they are also excellent as part of a snack.
+I sometimes make myself and my kids a plate with cheese cubes, fruit slices, and a couple of chocolates for an afternoon treat.

 Recipe Card